rayvn-42/Logic-Simulator/README.md

 ## Getting Started

-The following instructions are designed to get this project up and running on your local system with the recommended program versions, and might not work if you have a different version.
+**NOTE** - The following instructions are designed to get this project up and running on your local system with the recommended program versions, and might not work if you have a different version.

 ### Prerequisites